 What kind of welding makes the most sense for you and how much money you have in your pocket to spend will help us decide.

-Lets take a look at each at few of the highest rated entry level welding units.
+Let’s take a look at a few of the highest-rated entry-level welding units.

 Best MIG welders for beginner

-220V Hobart 190 MIG Welder – this is a relatively inexpensive and yet top rated welder that will serve you well as a beginner or around the home hobbyist.
+220V Hobart 190 MIG Welder – this is a relatively inexpensive yet top-rated welder that will serve you well as a beginner or around-the-home hobbyist.
 In addition to the above type so of welding jobs such as mower decks or trailer frames, this welder also excels at stainless steel and aluminum welding as well.
-You’ll get a built in gas valve as well as a 10 foot work cable and clamp and, of course, a MIG gun.
+You’ll get a built-in gas valve as well as a 10-foot work cable and clamp and, of course, a MIG gun.
 As a side note, this unit does have a 110/220 voltage switch so you can operate on house power if needed.

 110V AHP AlphaTIG 200X TIG Welder – here’s a model that is very competitively priced and yet offers many of the same features as the higher priced models.
-The AHP will enable you to effectively weld on aluminum, stainless steel, steel as well as precise welding on thinner materials.
-Foot pedal operated by default with the ability to add trigger switch via the included separate TIG control switch.
+The AHP will enable you to effectively weld on aluminum, stainless steel, and steel as well as precise welding on thinner materials.
+The foot pedal is operated by default with the ability to add a trigger switch via the included separate TIG control switch.

-220V Everlast PowerTIG 250EX TIG Pulse Welder – A bit of a dark horse sitting in the stable of otherwise well known brands, the Everlast model is a reliable and relatively inexpensive TIG welder that will serve you well.
-Color coded controls make it easy to set up and to understand the settings that are available.
+220V Everlast PowerTIG 250EX TIG Pulse Welder – A bit of a dark horse sitting in the stable of otherwise well-known brands, the Everlast model is a reliable and relatively inexpensive TIG welder that will serve you well.
+Color-coded controls make it easy to set up and understand the settings that are available.
 This unit offers 250 AMPs of TIG welding on 240V with a 60% duty cycle.

 Best Stick welders for beginners

-110v/220v EVERLAST PowerARC 140 Lift Start – This Everlast model runs on both 110V and 220V and packs a host of functionality to help the beginner, hobbyist or DiY welder.
-Comes with 6 foot cables runs at 35% duty cycle.
+110v/220v EVERLAST PowerARC 140 Lift Start – This Everlast model runs on both 110V and 220V and packs a host of functionality to help the beginner, hobbyist or DIY welder.
+Comes with 6-foot cables and runs at 35% duty cycle.
 This welding unit is rated at 140 Amps on 220V and with a max of 100 Amps on 110V.
 This is a Lift Start model.